marimo-team/vscode-marimo/README.md

 - VSCode automatically includes "Run above" and "Run below" buttons in the notebook toolbar.
 While these work, they do not make sense with a reactive notebook.
 - Notebooks can still be edited even though there may not be an active marimo server.
 This can be confusing since saving or running will not work.
 - For autocomplete to work when using native VSCode notebooks for many packages (including `marimo`, `numpy`, and more) you may be required to include a `pyproject.toml` file at the root of the workspace. marimo's editor gets around this by default but unfortunately, the VSCode's native notebook does not.
-- You cannot access **many** marimo features in the native notebook (and need to use the marimo browser), such as the variable explorer, dependency viewer, grid mode (plus other layouts), and more.
+- You cannot access **many** marimo features in the native notebook (and need to use the marimo browser), such as the variable explorer, dependency viewer, grid mode (plus other layouts), and more - so we show the notebook in "Kiosk Mode" which is a read-only view of the outputs and helper panels.

 ## Extension Settings